Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Top Intents

-This displays the top-rated number of Intents in a horizontal bar chart.
-A maximum of 6 Intents are shown in the summary view, while 25 are shown in the detailed view.
-Whenever an Intent is matched, it is recorded in the analytics data.
+Displays the top-rated number of Intents.
+The summary view shows a maximum of 6 Intents, while the detailed view displays up to 25.
+Matching an Intent triggers its recording in the analytics data.
 The data is then grouped by the matched Intent and sorted in descending order.
 Source table:

 ```txt